jhinmainksta/drone/docs/en/simulation_vm.md

     ![No 3D support from host](../assets/simulation_setup_vm/08_no_3d_acceleration.png)

     Make sure you have the latest GPU drivers for your host system.
-If the warnings persist, add the following line to `clover-devel.vmx` (actual file name may differ based on the VM name):
+If the warnings persist, add the following line to `drone-devel.vmx` (actual file name may differ based on the VM name):

     ```
     mks.gl.allowBlacklistedDrivers = "TRUE"